cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### \_AbstractBuilding

-Extension of CityGML object `_AbstractBuilding` in Application Domain Extension Energy.
+Extension of CityGML object `_AbstractBuilding` in Application Domain Extension, feeding the corresponding class with vital attributes that are required in the Energy domain.

 ### \_BoundarySurface